 Surely, this young man was being prepared by Our Lord for some important future work!
 This message was underscored when at the age of 8, he was miraculously preserved from being gored by a wild bull.

-Let the Saints Help You Pass Along the Faith
+Let the Saints Teach Your Kids the Catholic Faith

 Educated by the Christian Brothers

 Until the age of 9, Francisco was educated at home.
 Then, he was sent to a school of the Christian Brothers which had providentially only recently been opened in his hometown.

 Not too many years before Francisco's birth, the president of Ecuador, Gabriel García Moreno, who was concerned about education in his country, and a very committed Catholic, had asked if the Brothers of the Christian Schools would come to his country in order to begin to establish schools.

 Formally recognized in 1725, the Christian Brothers, as they are commonly called, had been founded by St. John Baptist La Salle.
 La Salle was a firm believer in the value of education for helping children to rise above difficult circumstances.
 Armed with this radical idea to provide education for as many as possible who would otherwise never receive an education, he led the teaching religious order in establishing many schools first throughout France and then to several countries outside of France.

 Francisco flourished at the school.
 He excelled in his studies and was known for staying after school in order to review his lessons and to help the brothers with their duties.
 The brothers grew very fond of Francisco and the seed of a religious vocation was planted.
 Indeed, when the President of Ecuador came to visit the school, young Francisco, because of his academic record, was chosen to give the address by a student.